tryton/tryton/doc/index.rst

 A Statement Line is mainly defined by:

+- Sequence: Use to order the lines in the statement.
+- Number: The number to identify a transaction.
 - Date.
 - Amount.
 - Party.
 - Account.
 - Invoice.
 - Description.
+- Move: The move created for this line.

 Line Group
 **********